 Sunshine Health must resolve the standard appeal within 30 days and an expedited appeal within 48 hours.
-A member may request to extend the resolution by up to 14 calendar days if there is a need for additional information and that the delay is in the member's best interest.
+Member may request to extend the resolution by up to fourteen (14) calendar days if there is a need for additional information and that the delay is in the member's best interest.